 What is adaptive web design?

-Focused on the client and not on the browser, Adaptive Web Design utilises progressive enhancement elements to establish design methods.
-Essentially, progressive enhancement has three layers involved in the AWD technique:
+Focused on the client and not on the browser, Adaptive Website Design utilises progressive enhancement elements to establish design methods.
+Essentially, progressive enhancement has three layers involved in the AWD technique design requires:

 - Content layer (HTML)